It’s a common problem for chinchilla owners.

-No definitive answer has been reached about a chinchilla consuming rabbit food or rabbit pellets.
-However, when possible, rabbit pellets and rabbit food should be avoided for chinchillas.
-Chinchillas and rabbits have different dietary needs and providing rabbit pellets to a chinchilla may result in a lack of specific nutrients for your chinchilla.
+Chinchillas and rabbits have different dietary needs.
+Feeding rabbit pellets to a chinchilla may result in a lack of specific nutrients that your chin needs.

 Put simply, a chinchilla needs a diet designed and intended for a chinchilla.

-How much different can rabbit food possibly be?
+How much different can chinchilla vs rabbit food possibly be?

-Why is feeding your chinchilla rabbit food or rabbit pellets such a big deal and something that should be avoided for your chinchilla?
+Is feeding your chinchilla rabbit food really such a big deal and something you need to avoid?

 Luckily, I plan to answer those common questions in today’s post.